some-earth11/some-earth11/README.md

 ### Glad to see you here!
-I’m a full-stack developer in the making who has turned his hobbies into a full-time career.
-Being a developer allows me to not only develop client websites but also develop it with cutting edge front-end design.
+Hi, I’m a full-stack web developer and iOS Developer.

 I specialize in building robust projects and writing code that does all the heavy lifting for your website.
 I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.